Questions we can ask to “Test the Spirits”-

 “Woe to you experts in the law, because you have taken away the key to knowledge.
 You yourselves have not entered, and you have hindered those who were entering.”- Luke 11:52

 I have had a number of curious interactions recently.
-The finer points of the interaction vary but it all begins when I make a common-sense statement.
+The finer points of each interaction vary but it all began when I made a common-sense statement that would have been considered irrefutably logical just a few years ago.
 These statements have included but are not limited to such things as:

-Men who become women still have male DNA-
+Men who dress like women are still men-

 It’s questionable whether or not that proposed law would even pass constitutional muster.

-These exchanges literally make me insane.
+These types of exchanges literally make me insane.
 Literally.
-Because, if one were to take this lunacy to its logical end-game in order to make a statement such as “I had a dog with the exact same symptoms and it turned out to be mange” one would need to be a veterinarian.
-Or if you wanted to say: “children ought to eat something besides candy and hotdogs three meals a day” one would have to be a nutritionist or have a degree in early childhood development.
+I’m not kidding.
+I may need to be medicated, because, if one were to take this lunacy to its logical end-game in order to make a statement such as: “I had a dog with the exact same symptoms and it turned out to be mange” one would need to be a veterinarian.
+Or if you were to say: “children ought to eat something besides candy three meals a day” one would have to be a nutritionist or have a degree in early childhood development.

 However,